 ← Use the sub-menu items in the sidebar to learn about Community Groups at CBJ.

 Community Groups at CBJ

 We encourage members to get to know each other through a wide range of interest groups and social opportunities.
 A few of our groups and initiatives are listed below.
 If you’re curious about a social or demographic interest group that you don’t see represented, you can always reach out to our Membership Engagement Director, Rebecca Schwartz, at firstname.lastname@example.org or 650-366-8481 ext.
 371.

 Members with particular hobbies or special interests are encouraged to organize affinity groups as a way to form deeper relationships in our community.
 In the past, members have organized affinity groups around bike riding, sporting events, hiking, movies or theater, and mah jong.
-If you’re interested in getting involved, our Membership Engagement Director, Rebecca Schwartz, at firstname.lastname@example.org or 650-366-8481 ext.
-371.

-We currently have two book clubs, the CBJ Book Group, which hosts occasional events, and the Women’s Book Group, which meets on the meets the second Thursday of each month, 7:30-9pm.
+We currently have two book clubs, the CBJ Book Group, which hosts occasional events, and the Women’s Book Group, which meets on the meets the second Monday of each month, 7:30-9pm.
 (Check the calendar for upcoming events and meetings.)

 When CBJ members are going through difficult life events, such as longterm illness or grieving, our community cares.
 Our Cares team provides home-cooked meals to members in need as well as assistance with transportation.
-Contact Daphna Dror (email@example.com) to volunteer or to request assistance.
+Contact Daphna Dror to volunteer or to request assistance.
 Join us in our kitchen for cooking days!

 Some members join together in smaller fellowship circles (often grouped by similar stage of life or similarly aged children) to form a chavurah.
 These groups of six to 10 members or families gather monthly for Shabbat dinner, playdates in the park, or whatever they enjoy.